pmeeny/CI-MS2-BicepMusicFanSite/README.md

 # Project Overview

 - This project is a website for the music DJ duo "BICEP" for submission as milestone project 2 as part of the Code Institute - Diploma in Software Development (Full stack) course.
-- The website showcases the music DJ duo, their album information, event details and there is a quiz on the dj duo.
+- The website showcases the music DJ duo, their album information, event details and there is a quiz on the dj duo also.

-- The website is deployed using GIThub pages at the following url: [BICEP](https://pmeeny.github.io/CodeInstitute-MilestoneProject2-BicepMusicFanSite/)
+- The website is deployed using Github pages at the following url: [BICEP](https://pmeeny.github.io/CodeInstitute-MilestoneProject2-BicepMusicFanSite/)

 - The repository on Github that contains the website source code and assets is available at the following url: [Code Repository](https://github.com/pmeeny/CodeInstitute-MilestoneProject2-BicepMusicFanSite)